romanzdk/tech-demo-python-packaging/README.md

     # ...

-With this modification `pip` do install depending packages in the back.
+With this modification `pip` does install depending packages in the back.

 [[gui_helloworld.gif]]